-PLEASE NOTE: Using Utility Connectors counts toward your overall task usage.
+NOTE: Using Utility Connectors counts toward your overall Connector and Task Usage.

 The Generic Webhook Utility Connector provides the typical HTTP Methods - DELETE GET PATCH POST PUT - allowing you to make HTTP Requests towards remote systems.
 We strongly recommend however that although these methods are available it is preferable to use a ‘proper’ fully featured Cyclr connector.